Sponsor and status

 Length: 3 pages

-This resolution was introduced on February 26, 2015, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 26, 2015, in a previous session of Congress, but it did not receive a vote.

 Apr 18, 2012

 Earlier Version — Introduced

 This activity took place on a related bill, H.Con.Res.
 116 (112th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, H.Con.Res.
 10 (115th).

 H.Con.Res.
 19 (114th) was a concurrent resolution in the United States Congress.